The very hot topic in Nebraska bankruptcy courts these days center around how courts apply changes to the homestead exemption law enacted in 2014.

 Yes, getting sued is a serious thing.
 You are out of your comfort zone and you face a professional litigator.
 But there is something you are overlooking.

-Lawsuits empower you to:
+Lawsuits empower you to demand answers:

 • Demand an accounting of all charges and payments.